Sank-Sunk | Commonly Confused Words

 etymology

-• Sank is the simple past tense of sink, like He sank the boat yesterday.
+• Sank is the simple past tense of sink, indicating an action that happened in the past.

 © 2025 Lithium Lab Pte Ltd